icub-tech-iit/documentation/docs/icub_firmware/firmwareupdater/firmwareupdater.md

 **TBD inserire img application**

+#### Change board IP address
+This allow you to change the IP address of the board.

+- In a terminal type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`)
+- Select the `ETH` driver in the devices list
+- Click on `Discover`
+- Select the board by checking its checkbox
+- Click on `Force ETH Maintenance`
+- Select the board by checking its checkbox
+- Click on `Change IP Address` and insert the wanted new IP address in the dialog box.

+**TBD inserire img per change IP**

 #### Upload Application
 This allow you to upload a new application binary onto the board uP.